binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 The following attack was the first one of five that I demonstrated at WDCNZ in 2015.
 The attack after this one was a credential harvest based on a spoofed website that hypothetically was fetched due to a spear phishing attack.
 That particular attack can be found in chapter 8 People, under [Spear Phishing](#people-identify-risks-spear-phishing).

 Theoretically in order to get to the point where you carry out this attack, you would have already been through several stages first.
-If you are carrying out a penetration testing engagement, it's likely you would have been through the following:
+If you are carrying out a penetration testing engagement, it is likely you would have been through the following:

 1. Information gathering (probably partly even before you signed the contract with your client)
 2. Vulnerability scanning
 3. Vulnerability searching

-If you're working within a development team you may have found out some other way that your project was vulnerable to XSS.
+If you are working within a development team you may have found out some other way that your project was vulnerable to XSS.

-How ever you got to this point, you're going to want to exhibit the fault.
+How ever you got to this point, you are going to want to exhibit the fault.
 One of the most effective ways to do this is by using BeEF.
 BeEF clearly shows what is possible when you have an XSS vulnerability in scope and is an excellent tool for effortlessly demonstrating the severity of the fault to all team members and stakeholders.
-One of BeEF's primary reasons to exist is to exploit the fact that many security philosophies seem to forget how easy it is to go straight through hardened network perimeters and attack the soft mushy insides of a sub network (as discussed in chapter 5 Physical, under the [Fortress Mentality](#physical-identify-risks-fortress-mentality) section).
-Exposing XSS faults is one of BeEF's attributes.
+One of BeEFs primary reasons to exist is to exploit the fact that many security philosophies seem to forget how easy it is to go straight through hardened network perimeters and attack the soft mushy insides of a sub network (as discussed in chapter 5 Physical, under the [Fortress Mentality](#physical-identify-risks-fortress-mentality) section).
+Exposing XSS faults is one of BeEFs attributes.

 You can find the video of how this attack is played out [here](https://www.youtube.com/watch?v=92AWyUfJDUw).

 I> ## Synopsis
 I>
-I> In this exercise, I've used the Dam Vulnerable Web App (DVWA), as it has the types of XSS vulnerabilities we need in order to demonstrate the power of BeEF.
+I> In this exercise, I have used the Dam Vulnerable Web App (DVWA), as it has the types of XSS vulnerabilities we need in order to demonstrate the power of BeEF.
 DVWA is included in the OWASP Broken Web Application ([OWASPBWA](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project)) turn-key VM, along with many other useful purposely vulnerable projects.
 I> We use BeEF to exploit an XSS vulnerability in DVWA and carry out a simple attack in which we coerce the target to enter their credentials for a website and send them to our BeEF communications server unknowingly.

 {icon=bomb}